Religion of the Shang dynasty: Music and dance

-Traditional literature speaks of Shang temple hymns that were preserved after the fall of the dynasty.
-Shang musical instruments include bells, alligator drums, and chimestones, with animal iconography and vermillion decorating the latter.
+Shang inscriptions indicate that music was an important way to please the spirits, albeit not exclusively reserved for that purpose.
+The Shang dedicated ritual music to certain ancestors and nature spirits, and traditional literature speaks of Shang temple hymns that were preserved after the fall of the dynasty.
+Shang musical instruments include nao bells, alligator drums, and chimestones, with animal iconography and vermillion decorating the latter.
 Such objects were placed within burials and ritual constructions, and they might also accompany sacrificial victims.
-Several instruments were used for religious purposes, although they may have as well been utilised for entertainment and warfare.
-Particularly, Shang inscriptions mention instrumental music accompanying sacrificial rituals.